heeduk/polygenic-risk-score-asthma/README.md

 - Genotypes: 1000 Genomes Project phase 3 data
 - Summary statistics: GWAS Catalog asthma GWAS (GCST005212)
 - Tools: PLINK 1.9 (local binary)
-- Analysis environment: Bash scripts with SLURM scheduler for job submission
+- Analysis environment: Bash scripts with SLURM scheduler for job submission and R for downstream analysis and visualization

 The goal is to convert variant data, clean and harmonize it, score individuals chromosome-wise, merge results for full-genome PRS, and explore basic summary statistics.